Diversity and Inclusion Grants

 Reimbursement Form: DIG Reimbursement Form

-Deadlines: Applications for Stage One grants due in March 4, 2019.
+Deadlines: Applications for Stage One grants due on March 8, 2019.
 Stage Two grants offered every other year.

 More information: Visit our Diversity and Inclusion Grant examples page or contact Deandra Little or x5205.